EwaBob/Python/README.md

 # Python
-exercises - simple/more advance projects
+exercises - simple and more advance projects